VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

 * `luasnip_jump_backward`: Go to the previous placeholder in the snippet.

+* `luasnip_next`: If completion menu is visible it will navigate to the item in the list.
+If the cursor can jump to a snippet placeholder, it moves to it.
+Else, it uses the fallback.

+* `luasnip_next_or_expand`: If completion menu is visible it will navigate to the item in the list.
+If cursor is on top of the trigger of a snippet it'll expand it.
+If the cursor can jump to a snippet placeholder, it moves to it.
+Else, it uses the fallback.

 * `luasnip_supertab`: If the completion menu is visible it will navigate to the next item in the list.
 If cursor is on top of the trigger of a snippet it'll expand it.
 If the cursor can jump to a snippet placeholder, it moves to it.
 If the cursor is in the middle of a word that doesn't trigger a snippet it displays the completion menu.
 Else, it uses the fallback.

 * `luasnip_shift_supertab`: If the completion menu is visible it will navigate to previous item in the list.
 If the cursor can navigate to a previous snippet placeholder, it moves to it.
 Else, it uses the fallback.